 #8 Customization Choices

 Since your company has specific requirements, your customers obtain the specific needs too.
 Thus, there is no much sense for your organization to use a platform that can’t be customized to suit the unique business environment.
-Look for a flexible CRM functionality list that lets you sync with the operating systems, provides you with full control over what kind of data is being processed, etc. Keep in mind, your solution should be working for your benefit, not the other way around.
+Look for a flexible CRM list that lets you sync with the operating systems, provides you with full control over what kind of data is being processed, etc. Keep in mind, your solution should be working for your benefit, not the other way around.

 #9 Case Management